narlock/Kaizen/README.md

 - 'View All Items' will display all of the tasks, including epic-unassigned and epic-assigned.
 - By selecting the text of an epic, you can view all of the tasks that correspond to that epic.
 - Sort your tasks by date and priority.
 (Select them again to reverse the sort order!)
+- Share your Todo list by selecting the copy to clipboard button!

 ### **Habits**
 - Keep track of habits that you want to build by accumulating a streak representing the amount of days you have completed your new habit!